4/5

 What love style characterizes you most?

-The classification idea introduced in 1973 by Canadian psychologist John Alan Lee describes six love styles: Eros, Ludus, Storge, Mania, Pragma, and Agape.
-This concept has become the foundation to conduct research on how people express and experience romantic love.
+The framework introduced in 1973 by Canadian sociologist John Alan Lee describes six love styles: Eros, Ludus, Storge, Pragma, Mania, and Agape.
+It became the foundation for decades of research on how people express and experience romantic love.

 Sources: